 Keep our mob protected – get your family vaccinated against the FLU and keep up to date with COVID-19 vaccinations

 Your best protection against serious diseases like COVID-19 and the FLU is to get vaccinated, and you can get both vaccines at the same time.
 Keep our mob safe and get vaccinated at your local doctor, AMS or chemist.
 For more information please talk to your doctor or Aboriginal health worker.

 What is Immunisation and why is it important for you?

 What is immunisation?

-- Immunisation, using vaccines, is a safe and helpful way of protecting you against serious and harmful diseases
+- Immunisation is when you use vaccines, that are safe and helpful way of protecting you against serious and harmful diseases

-- It helps your body to build immunity to fight off and prevent catching these diseases
+- It helps your body to build immunity to fight off and prevent catching serious and harmful diseases

 Why is it important for Aboriginal & Torres Strait Islander people?